 3. Teach, Work, or Volunteer in Healthcare

-Look for positions teaching pre-med courses at a prep school, tutoring at a testing center, or MCAT/SAT study service.
+Look for positions teaching pre-med courses at a prep school, tutoring at a testing center, or helping with an MCAT/SAT study service.
 You can also consider volunteer opportunities at local (and even international) organizations.

 The best way to learn anything is to teach it or live it and you will only benefit from this experience, even if it’s a volunteer position.
-Plus, you’ll build your resume with experience in your field, you’ll build your professional network, you’ll build your work skills, and you’ll earn money.
+Plus, you’ll build your resume with experience in your field, expand your professional network, bolster your work skills, and earn money.

 4. Harness Wisdom from Your Experience

-In your second round of matching, you’ll have practice and experience.
-You’ll know what to expect.
+In your second round of matching, you’ll have practice and experience and know what to expect.
 You’ll have practiced interview skills and first-hand knowledge of the application process.

-If you opt not to try to match again, you will still have the experience that comes with going through that process and then reflecting on why you did not achieve your goal.
+If you opt not to try to match again, you will still have the experience that comes with going through that process and then reflecting on why you didn’t achieve your goal.

 You can use your experience with rejection and hard work to find a fulfilling career path that makes sense for you.